-*Be extra careful if you are planning a honeymoon at the beginning of May.
-The Golden Week national holiday takes place around the first week of the month and booking accommodation and transport becomes very difficult and expensive.
+*Be extra careful if you are planning a honeymoon from the end of April through the beginning of May.
+The Golden Week national holiday takes place at this time, and booking accommodation and transport becomes very difficult and expensive.

 Honeymoons in Japan—summer

 Summer in Japan is very hot and humid, and in recent years temperatures in some of the major cities and landlocked prefectures have risen to over 40 degrees Celsius.
 Rather than exploring the sweltering towns and cities, the Japanese summer is perfect for spending time on the coast or above the clouds.
 For newlyweds looking to relax on the beach or do some serious trekking, Japan has plenty to offer.